cloudengio/go.pkgs/file/crawl/outlinks/README.md

 type Extractor interface {
 	// MimeType returns the mime type that this extractor is capable of handling.
 	MimeType() string
 	// Outlinks extracts outlinks from the specified downloaded file.
+This
+	// is generally specific to the mime type of the content being processed.
-	Outlinks(ctx context.Context, depth int, download Download, contents io.Reader) ([]string, error) Request(depth int, download Download, outlinks []string) download.Request }
+	Outlinks(ctx context.Context, depth int, download Download, contents io.Reader) ([]string, error)
+	// Request creates new download requests for the specified outlinks.
+	Request(depth int, download Download, outlinks []string) download.Request }
 ```
 Extractor is a lower level interface for outlink extractors that allows for
-the separation of extracting outlinks and creating new download requests to
+the separation of extracting outlinks, filtering/rewriting them and creating
-retrieve them.
-This allows for easier customization of the crawl process,
+new download requests to retrieve them.
+This allows for easier customization
-for example, to rewrite or otherwise manipulate the link names.
+of the crawl process, for example, to rewrite or otherwise manipulate the
+link names or create appropriate crawl requests for different types of
+outlink.

 ### Type HTML